juice-shop/pwning-juice-shop/appendix/solutions.md

    `mc.safesearch@juice-sh.op` and _Password_ `Mr. N00dles` to solve
    this challenge.

-### :warning: Log in with the administrator's user credentials without previously changing them or applying SQL Injection
+### Log in with the administrator's user credentials without previously changing them or applying SQL Injection

 1. Visit <http://localhost:3000/#/login>.
 2. Log in with _Email_ `admin@juice-sh.op` and _Password_ `admin123`